distbit0/distbit.xyz/_posts/2025-05-03-kpi-vs-asset-futarchy.md

 *   **Asset Futarchy** enshrines a quote asset (e.g., a fiat stablecoin) and depends on its continued availability and solvency.
 *   **KPI Futarchy** enshrines a KPI oracle (the data source) and depends on its durability and honesty.
 It *also* often enshrines a stablecoin as the collateral for outcome tokens.

-Thus, KPI Futarchy typically relies on both an oracle *and* a quote/collateral asset, while Asset Futarchy relies only on a quote asset.
+Ultimately, Asset Futarchy's dependency on a specific stablecoin isn't strictly necessary.
+A more censorship-resistant native asset (like ETH) could be used as the quote asset, although this introduces price volatility as a confounding factor.

+Therefore, only KPI Futarchy necessarily retains a dependency in the form of its KPI oracle (unless the KPI can be computed trustlessly on-chain).
+Furthermore, even honest KPIs are prone to degradation over long time scales due to Goodhart's Law/metric gaming.

 If either the oracle or the critical stablecoin becomes unavailable or fails, the Futarchy could become inoperable, potentially freezing all assets under its control unless a recovery mechanism is in place.

 Worse, if the KPI oracle or the stablecoin issuer becomes compromised or malicious, they could potentially steal all assets governed by the Futarchy.
 By controlling a key input to the resolution process, they can manipulate outcomes to pass arbitrary proposals that benefit them.

 *   *Examples:* A malicious stablecoin operator could commit to increasing the stablecoin's value conditional on their proposal *failing* (in Asset Futarchy) or commit to making the stablecoin collateral worthless conditional on their proposal *failing* (in KPI Futarchy), both biasing the market towards passing their proposal.

-Ultimately, Asset Futarchy's dependency on a specific stablecoin isn't strictly necessary.
-A more censorship-resistant native asset (like ETH) could be used as the quote asset, although this introduces price volatility as a confounding factor.

-Therefore, only KPI Futarchy necessarily retains a dependency in the form of its KPI oracle (unless the KPI can be computed trustlessly on-chain).
-Furthermore, even honest KPIs are prone to degradation over long time scales due to Goodhart's Law/metric gaming.

 This doesn't mean KPI Futarchy is unsuitable for long-running governance.
 It just means that if used this way, robust mechanisms are essential to recover from faulty or malicious oracles (or collateral failures), potentially requiring delegation of emergency powers to a trusted entity.
 Crucially, if the organization's goal *is* to optimize a non-asset-price KPI, Asset Futarchy simply isn't a substitute, despite its robustness advantages.